25 Pairs of English Homophones You’ll Need in Life

 merry (adjective): A synonym for “happy,” but less common in modern English.
 Mostly used in phrases like “Merry Christmas!”

-I don’t like to go shopping in December because the song “We Wish You a Merry Christmas” always gets stuck in my head.
+In December the song “We Wish You a Merry Christmas” always gets stuck in my head.

 Interesting note: This is another example of a three-word homophone set, if you include the name “Mary.”